 Experts Set Key Agreements for Soil Sampling Under the DeepHorizon Project

-The primary objective was to harmonise soil sampling methodologies and data collection protocols, ensuring consistency across different study sites.
-By standardising procedures, researchers aim to produce comparable, high-quality datasets that will advance the scientific understanding of subsoil functions within the critical zone.
+The main goal was to standardise soil sampling procedures and data collection practices, as well as to create their consistency in various study locations.
+The normalisation of the procedures will enable the researchers to create similar, high-quality data that will lead to the scientific understanding of subsoil functions in the critical zone.

 A Structured and Technical Programme